FAQs

 On one level, “effortlessly aware” points to something fundamental – awareness that is already here, before effort or thought.
 It doesn’t need to be created or earned.
 It simply is what’s here.

 On another level, Effortlessly Aware is a small, non-dogmatic community formed around this recognition.
-We gather to sit quietly, walk gently, and share from the heart.
-There’s no belief system, no striving – just space to rest in what’s already aware.
+There’s no belief system – just space to rest in what’s already aware.

 Do I need meditation experience to participate?